 Length: 220 minutes / 3.67 hours

 There are many epic stories in the Old Testament.
-Going down the list of events and people chronologically, we’ve got Creation with Adam and Eve, the Flood and Noah, Abraham, Jacob, and Joseph (the last of which has one of the few musicals based on the Bible).
+Going down the list of events and people chronologically, we have Creation with Adam and Eve, the Flood and Noah, Abraham, Jacob, and Joseph (the last of which has one of the few musicals based on the Bible).
 Even though there are some films based on the Judges and Kings of Israel, one of the most famous stories from the Old Testament is that of Moses.
-In fact, this section of the Bible is where much of Judaism is based and it is why Passover is celebrated annually.
-At its core, the exodus of the Israelites is a story of a group of underdogs who just happen to have the creator of the universe on their side.
-And yet, even though the life of Moses has been made into many films, the one which did it the best was the Oscar nominated, Cecil B. DeMille directed, The Ten Commandments.
+In fact, this section of the Bible is where much of Judaism is based, and it is why Passover is celebrated annually.
+At its core, the exodus of the Israelites is a story of a group of underdogs who just happen to have the Creator of the universe on their side.
+And yet, even though the life of Moses has been made into many films, the one which did it the best was the Oscar-nominated, Cecil B. DeMille-directed, The Ten Commandments (1956).